agentsflowdev/agentsflow/README.md

 uv run fastmcp run agentsflow/mcp_server.py
 ```

-Clients supply the Jira URL and absolute repository path when calling the tool.
+Clients supply the issue URL and absolute repository path when calling the tool.
 The returned payload is the structured
 `SDLCWorkflowOutput` from Temporal, allowing downstream automations to inspect paths, Claude transcripts, and verification artefacts.

 Workflow stages
 ---------------
-1. **Git worktree & Jira fetch** – activities clone an isolated worktree and
+1. **Git worktree & issue fetch** – activities clone an isolated worktree and
-   pull the Jira task metadata.
+   pull the issue metadata.
 2. **Coding agent (Claude Code ACP)** – the workflow prompts the Claude ACP
    binary to implement the task directly inside the worktree.
 It loops through
    ACP sessions until the verification checks confirm the task is complete.